phrase/react-intl-phraseapp/README.md

 ### Demo

-You can find a demo project on [GitHub](https://github.com/phrase/react-intl-phraseapp-demo).
+You can find a demo project in the `examples/demo` folder, just run `yarn && yarn start`

 ### Installation